indieopensource/open-dev-time-block/terms.md

 #### <a id="Match_Existing_Licenses"></a>Match Existing Licenses

-If the work is made up of changes or additions to existing software made available under a standardized _Public License_, the terms are those of that _Public License_.
+If the work is made up of changes or additions to existing software made available under a _Public License_, the terms are those of that _Public License_.
 This rule does not apply when _Client_ is the only one granting that _Public License_, and the _Public License_ is a copyleft license.

 ### <a id="Standard_Public_Licenses"></a>Standard Public Licenses

 Terms under which _Developer_ grants licenses under [Public Licenses](#Public_Licenses) will be interpreted as entirely independent legal documents, without reference to these terms or the circumstances of _Developer_ and _Client_'s agreement.
-The purpose of this rule is to allow _Developer_ and _Client_ to rely on guidance about standardized _Public License_ terms.
+The purpose of this rule is to allow _Developer_ and _Client_ to rely on guidance about _Public License_ terms.

 ### <a id="Enforcement_of_Public_Licenses"></a>Enforcement of Public Licenses